-This time last year Kathleen Shields, a paedatric nurse from Manchester, was about to board a plane from Manchester airport with charity UK-Med to support the UK Emergency Medical Team response to an outbreak of spreading through Rohingya refugee camps in Bangladesh.
+This time last year Kathleen Shields, a paedatric nurse from Manchester, was about to board a plane from Manchester airport with charity UK-Med to support the UK Emergency Medical Team response to an outbreak of diphtheria spreading through Rohingya refugee camps in Bangladesh.
 This formed part of the overall British aid response to the refugee crisis.

 Over a million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the early 1990s.
 The latest exodus began in August 2017, when violence broke out in Myanmar’s Rakhine State, driving more than 723,000 to seek refuge in Bangladesh.
 The vast majority reaching Bangladesh were women and children, with more than 40% under the age of 12.